 Extra consideration is given to these pupils at difficult or stressful times.
 For example, staff may visit the home or staff may arrange extra sessions at exam time.

 On the Fresh Start Programme students’ progress is monitored carefully.
 Some pupils will only make small step progress; however, this is very important for the development of their self esteem.
-Parents/ carers are invited for Annual Reviews, End of term reviews and at other times when it is necessary to share information.
-Staff attend network meetings with other agencies such as social services and CAMHS and YOT.
+Parents/carers are invited for annual reviews, end of term reviews and at other times when it is necessary to share information.
+Staff attend network meetings with other agencies such as social services, CAMHS and YOT.
 The holistic development of the student is of utmost importance as is the importance of multi-agency working.

 To help students on the Fresh Start Programme achieve their full potential we ask you to:

 - Contact us if you have any concerns